 - It is not uncommon for an Internet fraud scheme to have the same overall intent but be transmitted containing variations in the e-mail content, e.g., different names, e-mail addresses, and/or agencies reportedly involved.

 Please note, providing any personal information in response to an unsolicited e-mail can compromise your identity and open you to identity theft.

-If you have experienced this situation please notify the IC3 by filing a complaint at www.ic3.gov
+If you have experienced this situation please notify the IC3 by filing a complaint at www.ic3.gov.

 By June 2008, the scam was appearing in a new part of the world and in a new form.
 Cell phone users in Australia found anonymous text messages like this show up on their units:

 Someone paid me to kill you.
 If you want me to spare you, I’ll give you two days to pay $5000.
 If you inform the police or anybody, you will die.
-I am monitoring you
+I am monitoring you.

 One final note for those who’ve received such missives: Before allowing yourself to be spun into a panic by the idea that someone has been set on your trail with orders to kill you, take a few deep breaths and re-read the e-mail, this time looking for any indications that its sender knows anything about you.
 Are you addressed by name?
 Does the sender mention a location you frequent as one of the places he’s followed you?
 Does he demonstrate that he knows your address or your phone number?
 Does he name your place of business?
 Does he mention any of your family members by name?

 If you find such indications, contact your local police to turn the matter over to them.
 If, however, nothing in the threat indicates the sender knows anything about you, discard the e-mail and worry not.

 Barbara “the only hit being contemplated is upon your wallet” Mikkelson